eventnetusa/eventnet/src/_work/humana-rvs.md

-      * Customized 8&nbsp;RV's with mobile consultation "living rooms"
+      * Customized 10 RV's with mobile consultation "living rooms"

       * Leveraged Humana relationship with Walmart to conduct program at 1,650 Supercenters and Sam's Club locations